avi350751/langgraph-projects/README.md

 - Compile and visualize the graph

 **What it does:**
-- Creates a simple LanggGraph with a single node
+- Creates a simple LangGraph with a single node
 - The node randomly selects a country and capital from predefined lists
 - Returns formatted output as a message
 - Includes a Gradio chat interface for interaction

-### Lab 2: LanggGraph Chatbot (`02_lab.ipynb`)
+### Lab 2: LangGraph Chatbot (`02_lab.ipynb`)

 **Learning Objectives:**
-- Integrate OpenAI's ChatGPT with LanggGraph
+- Integrate OpenAI's ChatGPT with LangGraph
-- Build an interactive chatbot using LanggGraph
+- Build an interactive chatbot using LangGraph
 - Create a web interface with Gradio

 **What it does:**
-- Creates a LanggGraph with a chatbot node powered by GPT-4o
+- Creates a LangGraph with a chatbot node powered by GPT-4o
 - Processes user messages through the OpenAI API
 - Provides responses in a Gradio chat interface
 - Demonstrates message handling in stateful graphs